 PASTORAL TRAINING CONFERENCES

-The SECONDARY SCHOOL PROJECT
+THE SECONDARY SCHOOL PROJECT

 FAMINE RELIEF PROJECT

-The past three years have brought drought and flood conditions that have exacerbated the problem of hunger in Malawi.
+The past several years have brought drought and flood conditions that have exacerbated the problem of hunger in Malawi.
 From refugees in Dzaleka Refugee Camp to families depending on their small-scale farms, the effects of these weather problems have been devastating.
 We send funds through the pastors we are training to purchase grain and other food items to deliver directly to the most vulnerable in various areas of Malawi.
 Not having to go through any governmental or other relief agencies, we have found this to be a highly efficient way to get food directly to the most needy, such as children and the elderly.
 We receive reports and pictures from these pastors as they distribute this critically needed food.
 We hope to distribute an additional $30,000 to these pastors for the distribution of this famine relief.

 THE COW PROJECT/PASTORAL CARE